natsnyder1/CauchyFriendly/README.md

 which will ask you whether you'd like to build the C++ MCE examples, the Python MCE module, and the Matlab MCE module.
 If you intend to build the Python MCE module, please run "auto_config.py" with your INTENDED Python version.
 If you run into a bug with this script, please email natsnyder1@gmail.com with a screenshot and a brief explanation.
 Doing so will make this configuration script more robust for others.
 If the script exits successfully, it will have built:

 > For C++ Build:
 >>  C++ examples in bin/ .
-As a side note, the include/cauchy_estimator.hpp and include/cauchy_windows.hpp files contain the MCE source codes.
+For windows, the script also sets up the C++ MSVC project solution located at scripts/windows/CauchyWindows/CauchyWindows.sln which can be used to compile, debug, and run src/cauchy_estimator.cpp

 > For Python Build:
 >> The Python MCE module: scripts/swig/cauchy/cauchy_estimator.py